ITMO-NSS-team/EPDE_LLM_NeurIPS2026/README.md

 There are three main approaches to experiment with:

 #### Option 1.
 LLM as equation discovery tool:

+Uses generative symbolic reasoning where the LLM directly proposes equation structures based on the data representation.

 ```bash
 cd pipeline
 python pipeline_main.py
 ```

 #### Option 2.
 EPDE baseline experiments:

+The EPDE framework optimizes equation structures through evolutionary principles, treating each equation as an individual subject to mutation and crossover.

 ```bash
 cd epde_experiments
 python burgers.py